SAGAAIDEV/mcp-suite/docs/technical_requirements.md

    - Menu and submenu support
    - Notification capabilities
    - Icon state visualization
+   - Direct access to MCP server list from system tray
+   - Status indicators for each MCP server
+   - Navigation to account management for each server

 2. **Docker Integration**
    - Docker SDK for Python